Root Beer Ribs

 - Place ribs in single layer in large baking dish or roasting pan.
 If necessary, cut rib racks into halves or thirds to fit into pan easier.

 - Reserve 1 cup root beer and set aside.
-Pour remaining root beer over ribs.
-Sprinkle 2 tablespoons salt over ribs; cover and refrigerate at least 4 hours or up to overnight, turning once if possible.
+Sprinkle 2 tablespoons salt over ribs then pour remaining root beer over ribs.
+Cover and refrigerate at least 4 hours or up to overnight, turning once if possible.

 - Preheat oven to 350 degrees F. Remove ribs from marinade and pat dry with paper towel.
-Discard marinade in pan; wipe pan dry.
+Discard marinade in pan.

 - Place ribs back into pan.
 Add 1 cup water to bottom of pan; cover tightly with foil.
-Cook 2 hours or until meat is nearly falling off the bone.
+Transfer to oven and cook 2 hours or until meat is nearly falling off the bone.

-- In small saucepan, heat oil over medium heat.
+- While ribs are cooking, making Root Beer Barbecue Sauce: In small saucepan, heat oil over medium heat.
 Add garlic and onion; cook 3 to 4 minutes or until onion is soft, stirring frequently.
 Add ketchup, vinegar, Worcestershire sauce, brown sugar, thyme, black pepper, chili powder, cayenne, remaining 1/2 teaspoon salt and reserved 1 cup root beer.
 Heat to boiling over medium-high heat, then reduce heat to medium-low and simmer 15 to 20 minutes or until sauce thickens, stirring occasionally.

 Notes